idb-project/the-idb/docker/README.md

 # dockerized idb

-this, together with `../Dockerfile` and `../docker-compose.yml`, facilitates running the idb as container. the following containers are used:
+`Dockerfile` and `docker-compose.yml`, facilitate running the idb as container. the following containers are used:

 - app: running the idb with apache & passenger
 - sidekiq: same image as idb, different command run